-It’s important to listen with your full attention when your spouse has a “please hear me” listening need.
-Please don’t be a spouse that lives with regrets because you aren’t giving your spouse the gift of listening.
+It’s important to attentively listen when your spouse has a “please hear me” listening need.
+Don’t live with the regrets of not giving your spouse the gift of listening.
 Flowers are good, and so are other presents.
 But listening —truly tuning into what your spouse is saying, is a MUCH more valuable gift.
 Please don’t be like the husband that just posted under the article, Emotionally Distant Husband in the comment section.
 After reading the article, he wrote:

 “How do you know what happened in my life?
 I should have listened to her.”

 How tragic!
 Living with regrets is one of the most painful places to be.
 Ask your spouse and God to show you what you are to do, as far as listening, and when you are to do so.
-Trying to “fix it” can actually cause more problems sometimes than it helps.
-Listen first, and then prayerfully discern if there is anything you should fix.
+Sometimes, trying to “fix it” can cause more problems than it helps.
+Listen first; and then prayerfully discern if there is anything you should fix.
 If not, open your ears, close your mouth (except when giving affirming words), and give your full, loving attention.